Skip to content

 40006.4

-Values are the manufacturer's starting points, not a guarantee; verify on your own tool.
-Characterize on-tool.
-Series digitized from a published figure were independently cross-checked by a second blind read; treat those values as approximate (±10 %).
+Values are the manufacturer’s starting points, not a guarantee — characterize on your own tool.
+Series digitized from a published figure are approximate (±10 %).

 read from figure, p.7 of AZ 15nXT (450 CPS) Photoresist - Lithographic and Plating Performance Comparison (AZ Electronic Materials, Jan 2009), titled 'AZ 15nXT (450 CPS) Spin Speed Curve'.
 Single-grade chart (one trace, no legend ambiguity); values estimated at the six marked data points and cross-checked against the same trace redrawn with square markers on the comparison chart p.8 ('AZ 15nXT (115 CPS) and AZ 15nXT (450 CPS) Spin Speed Curves'), which shows consistent point positions.

-Redrawn from the manufacturer's published data — hover to read values between points, click to pin.
+Redrawn from the manufacturer's published data — hover to read between points, click to pin.

 Adhesion